The Vibrant History of the Quinceañera Tradition

 As time progressed, the Quinceañera evolved.
 Though the essence of the tradition as a coming-of-age celebration remained, additional elements were introduced.
 For example, the 'Last Doll' ritual became popular, where the quinceañera gives away her last doll to a younger sibling, symbolizing the end of childhood.

-The Quinceañera further transformed into an event often likened to a wedding due to its grandiosity.
+The Quinceañera evolved into an event often likened to a wedding due to its grandeur.
 Modern Quinceañeras often involve elaborate parties with large guest lists, ballroom dances, and a multi-tiered cake.

 Cultural Expansion